mosra/magnum-website/content/blog/hacking/simple-efficient-vulkan-loading-with-flextgl.rst

 .. role:: lol
     :class: m-label m-warning

+.. note-success:: Update: June 07, 2018

+    Since the time this article was originally written, I agreed with :gh:`ginkgo` to take over flextGL maintainership.
+The :gh:`mosra/flextGL` repository is now the main place.
+You'll get automatically redirected if you have a link to the original location.

-If you don't know what :gh:`flextGL <ginkgo/flextGL>` is, it's a function loader generator for OpenGL, OpenGL ES and now also Vulkan.
+If you don't know what :gh:`flextGL <mosra/flextGL>` is, it's a function loader generator for OpenGL, OpenGL ES and now also Vulkan.
 In comparison to GLEW, GL3W, GLAD, glLoadGen and all other function pointer loaders it allows you to provide a template and a whitelist of versions, extensions and functions